genome-vendor/bowtie/MANUAL.markdown

 8. 1-based offset into the forward reference strand where leftmost character of the mate's alignment occurs.
 Offset is 0 if there is no mate.

-9. Inferred fragment size.
+9. Inferred fragment length.
 Size is negative if the mate's alignment occurs upstream of this alignment.
-Size is 0 if there is no mate.
+Size is 0 if the mates did not align concordantly.
+However, size is non-0 if the mates aligned discordantly to the same chromosome.

 10. Read sequence (reverse-complemented if aligned to the reverse strand)